Lucian Freud(1922-2011), Artist

 Artist of 5 portraits

-Born in Berlin, the grandson of Sigmund Freud, who moved to England at the age of ten.
-Freud studied at Central School of Art and then the East Anglian School of Painting under Cedric Morris.
-His first one-man exhibition was at the Lefevre Gallery in 1944.
-In 1951 Freud won the Arts Council prize at the Festival of Britain and in 1954 his work was shown in the British Pavilion at the Venice Biennale.
-Freud is celebrated for his clinically raw and intensely observed portrait.
-His powerful portraits and nudes have kept him at the forefront of British figurative art for more than half a century.
-Freud was the subject of a major retrospective exhibition at the National Portrait Gallery in 2012.
+Grandson of Sigmund Freud, he was born in Berlin and moved to England aged ten in 1933.
+He studied at the Central School of Art and the East Anglian School of Painting (1939-42) under Cedric Morris.
+His first solo exhibition was at the Lefevre gallery, London in 1944.
+In 1951 he won the Arts Council prize at the Festival of Britain and in 1954 exhibited at the Venice Biennale.
+He achieved recognition as one of Britain's foremost figurative painters, celebrated for his clinically raw and intensely observed portraits and nude studies.
+Freud believed his presence was implicit in every one of his paintings, stating 'all my work is autobiography'.
+A major retrospective was held at the National Portrait Gallery in 2012.

 by Lucian Freud